Mona Lisa is that is what they call you?

-In this piece he described the portrait having eyelashes and eyebrows.
+In this piece, he described the portrait having eyelashes and eyebrows.
 He noted the reason for that smile “Mona Lisa being very beautiful, while he was painting her portrait, he retained those who played or sang, and continually jested, who would make her to remain merry, in order to take away that melancholy which painters are often wont to give to their portraits.”

 Iselworth Mona Lisa

 There is a theory that there might be a second (first portrait) The one in the Louvre is a re-imaging.
-Da Vinci has a history of returning to the similar subjects….
+Da Vinci has a history of returning to similar subjects….

-The Isleworth painting is of a younger looking Lisa that has columns either side of her as in the Raphael sketch.
+The Isleworth painting is of a younger-looking Lisa that has columns either side of her as in the Raphael sketch.

-Just before World War One, the English art collector Hugh Blaker spotted it in a manor house in Somerset, it was there for 100 years, he bought it and took it back to his studio in Isleworth London, this is why it is called the Iselworth Mona Lisa
+Just before World War One, the English art collector Hugh Blaker spotted it in a manor house in Somerset, it was there for 100 years, he bought it and took it back to his studio in Isleworth London, this is why it is called the Isleworth Mona Lisa

 This is now in a private collection and is rarely seen.
 Tests have been done on the background it showed the paints to be the same as used by Da Vinci.
 A test by Professor John F. Asmus compared the use of light and shade in the two, paintings it was found to be the same for both paintings….
-This new test had been previously used to Identify rembrandt fakesl.
+This new test had been previously used to Identify Rembrandt fakes.
 The Isleworth painting is not yet universally accepted as a Da Vinci.

 French scientist Pascal Cotte using Multi-spectral scanning revealed three different paintings beneath Mona Lisa

 Beneath this later version could be the original – and possibly the actual portrait of Lisa del Giocondo, according to art expert Pascal Cotte.
-The woman is different to the finished painting…..
+The woman is different from the finished painting…..
 You can see a reconstruction of the person under the painting here.

-Extra note not mentioned on the podcast, there is a theory that this woman was not even Lisa , some claim the subject is Pacifica, who was the mistress of Leonardo’s patron Giuliano de Lorenzi de Medici.
+Extra note not mentioned on the podcast, there is a theory that this woman was not even Lisa, some claim the subject is Pacifica, who was the mistress of Leonardo’s patron Giuliano de Lorenzi de Medici.

 Here is a short video clip on the underpainting

 The Mona Lisa in the louvre is an idolised vision.
-No ordinary woman woman such as Lisa at the time would not have had there hair long and loose on the shoulders.
-The Background to the Louvre painting is fantastical and mystical.
+No ordinary woman such as Lisa at the time would not have had there hair long and loose on the shoulders.
+The Background of the Louvre painting is fantastical and mystical.
 On Lisa’s shoulder is a sash is something that characters from Greko-Roman gods….

 Why is the Mona Lisa so Famous?